Sharad Pawar says VIPs should avoid visits to flood-affected areas | Science-Environment

 - India

-Talking to reporters about his party's contribution to the flood relief work, Pawar said he can say based on his personal experience that people who are not directly linked to the relief operations should avoid such visits.

-These VIP visits put unnecessary pressure on local machinery and authorities and divert their focus from rescue and evacuation work, the former Union minister said.
+These VIP visits put unnecessary pressure on local machinery and authorities and divert their focus from rescue and evacuation work, the former Union minister said while talking about his party's contribution to the flood relief work.

-On Maharashtra Governor BS Koshyari's visit to flood-affected areas on Tuesday, Pawar quipped that maybe he will help the state get funds and more compensation from the Central government.
+''I generally do not miss visiting such areas, but this time, I am avoiding so that the state machinery will not get diverted from its work,'' he said.
+On Maharashtra Governor BS Koshyari's visit to flood-affected areas on Tuesday accompanied by suspended BJP MLA Ashish Shelar, Pawar quipped that the governor may help the state get funds and more compensation from the Central government.

-The NCP will send medical teams and relief material to flood-affected people in the state In the next two to three days, Pawar said.
+''If he (governor) trusts him (Shelar) more there is nothing wrong in it.
+His (Koshyari's) post is important to get more funding for the state,'' Pawar said.
+The NCP will send medical teams and relief material to flood-affected people in the state in the next two to three days, Pawar said.

-The death toll in rain-related incidents in Maharashtra rose to 192 on Monday after the recovery of 28 more bodies, most of them in Raigad, the state government said.

-So far, 2,29,074 persons have been evacuated from the flood and rain-affected affected areas and moved to safer places, the government said in a statement.
+''NCP welfare trust will distribute kitchen as well as blanket kits to 16,000 families affected (by floods and rains) in six districts of Maharashtra.
+Some food items will be distributed as well," he said. ''As per the available information, 5,000 families were affected each in Ratnagiri and Raigad districts, 2,000 families were affected each in Kolhapur and Sangli, 1,000 in Satara, and 500 in Sindhudurg.
+We have prepared kits for distribution containing some kitchen utensils, blankets, and face masks among other items,'' he said, adding the cost of this material is Rs 2.5 crore.

+Responding to a question on heavy rainfall and whether floods are man-made, he said, ''A long-term policy is required to address this issue.
+Construction activity in flood zones is a challenge and in some cases, it can be addressed''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)